 Both models are constructed from metal rather than plastic, making them more durable and sturdy than their plastic capper counterparts.

-Black Beauty Bottle Capper
+#3 – Black Beauty Bottle Capper

-The Black Beauty Bottle Capper is a reliable hand capper and another great option for beginner brewers.
+The Black Beauty Bottle Capper is a solid hand capper and another great option for beginner brewers.
 It is made of plastic with metal teeth and hinges.

 When depressing your caps, try to apply only the required pressure.
 This will ensure that you don’t crack any of your bottles.

-The integrity of this product certainly contributes to its longer lifespan than other popular hand cappers.
+The integrity of this product certainly contributes to its longer lifespan than other popular DIY hand cappers.
 This is another great option for beginner brewers.

 Hand Cappers vs. Bench Cappers

 This will be much more convenient when bottling 50 or more beers at a time.
-They are also typically mountable which makes for an easy assembly line.
+They are also typically mountable which makes for a smooth assembly line.

 When it comes down to it, hand cappers and bench cappers are both great options for bottling beer.
-Both enable you to properly seal your beers and both are able to serve your diverse bottling needs.
+Both enable you to properly seal your beers, and both are able to serve your diverse bottling needs.